 What, in your view, could the Group be doing to be a more inclusive workplace?

 There is always room for improvement, and any organisation needs to take the time to reflect on the area it operates in and the makeup of the employees it employs.
 I feel I can be myself at work (which speaks volumes in itself) – Progress Housing Group is an inclusive workspace.
-And we now have the LGBT, Carers and Roots networks that are open to all employees of the Group, which are going from strength to strength.
+And we now have an LGBTQ+ (Pride in Progress), Carers, Roots and Menopause networks that are open to all employees, which are going from strength to strength.